silvermanjonathan/KingsCountyHousing/README.md

 While improving my model, I learned that there is a sweet spot to recursive feature selection.
 My root mean square error would swing from over 2 million to under 200 thousand just because I selected different values for the skips and cv parameters.

-This github repo contains my notebook with the entire modeling process therein, and two csv files: the Kings County Housing Data, and Seattle income data.
+This github repo contains my notebook with the entire modeling process therein, and three csv files: the Kings County Housing Data, the holdout data, and Seattle income data.